 Who we are, why we’re here, and who we serve.

-The 3 Goals of Gracie’s House
+The 3 Goals of Gracie’s House:

-CAMPS: We run PRIDE Camp, a sleepaway summer camp, and FOUND family weekend camps for LGBTQ+ youth and their families at an award-winning camp location in Pennsylvania.
+CAMPS: Create an environment of safety and connection for LGBTQ+ youth and their families through PRIDE Camp, a sleepaway summer camp, and FOUND family weekend camps at an award-winning camp location in Pennsylvania.

 What is a Safe Space?